BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/core_pan/README.md

 ### Parameter explanations:

---clean-mode strict – conservative mode to remove potential contamination. <br>
+--clean-mode strict – Conservative mode to remove potential contamination. <br>
 --remove-invalid-genes – Ignores genes with invalid annotations (e.g., pseudogenes or unusual lengths). <br>
 -a core – Generates core gene alignment. <br>
 --aligner mafft – Uses MAFFT for multiple sequence alignment. <br>
 -t 8 – Uses 8 CPU threads for parallel processing. <br>

 Key output files from this workflow were copied into the repository’s core_pan/ folder for downstream analysis.

+## Why?
+Panaroo was one of the recommended pangenome tools when searching online.
+CD-HIT & MAFFT are dependents needed.
+BAKTA and BUSCO were needed to complete Panaroo.

 ## Key Parameters and Choices
 - Core genes were defined as present in ≥ 99% of genomes; remaining genes classified as accessory.